JanHendrikVanHeusden/Eratosthenes/README.md

 ### No (unit) tests
 No unit tests or other tests are added.
 Each class file has a runnable `main` method.
-The goal was just to see what approaches and optimizations could be used with different techniques; not to create a mature production & life cycle hardened project.
+The goal was just to see what approaches and optimizations could be used with different techniques; not to create a mature production hardness & life cycle friendly project.

 ### Comparing approaches
 All implementated approaches produce all primes from 2 up to a given max (say, 100M).